isso-comments/isso/docs/CONFIGURATION.rst

 reload
     reload application, when the source code has changed.
 Useful for development (don't forget to use a fixed `session-key`).

+profile
+    show 10 most time consuming function in Isso after each request.
+Do not use in production.

 SMTP